 LIABILITY FOR CONTENTS

 The contents of all pages were created with the utmost conscientiousness.
-We assume no liability for the accuracy, completeness, timeliness and quality of the information provided.
+We do not guarantee the accuracy, completeness, up-to-dateness and quality of the information provided.
+The content is for general information purposes only and is incomplete.
+Furthermore, the content does not constitute legal advice.
+No liability is assumed for the content.
 Liability claims regarding damage caused by the use of any information provided, including any kind of information which is incomplete or incorrect, will therefore be rejected.
-If there is an infringement, liability is only possible from the time of knowledge of a concrete infringement.
-The contents affected by a violation of the law will be removed immediately after becoming known.
+Any content affected by a violation of the law will be removed immediately after it becomes known.

 LIABILITY FOR LINKS